Sylvester Houédard

 Dom Pierre-Sylvester Houédard /ˈwɛdɑːr/ WED-ar (16 February 1924 – 15 January 1992), also known by the initials "dsh", was a British Benedictine priest, theologian and noted concrete poet.

 Life

 Born on Guernsey, as Pierre (Peter) Thomas Paul Jean Houédard, he was educated at Jesus College, Oxford.
 He served in British Army Intelligence from 1944 to 1947, and in 1949 joined the Benedictine Prinknash Abbey in Gloucestershire, being ordained as a priest in 1959 and taking the religious name Sylvester.

+In 2025 Prinknash Abbey issued a formal apology for the sexual abuse of Geoffrey Smiles, then a pupil at Sherborne public school, by Houédard.

 Concrete poet

 Houédard was a leading exponent of concrete poetry, with regular contributions to magazines and exhibitions from the early 1960s onward.
 His elaborate, typewriter-composed visual poems ("typestracts") were scattered across many chapbooks, including Kinkon (1965) and Tantric Poems Perhaps (1967).
 Among his best-known works is the poem "Frog-Pond-Plop", his English rendition of a zen haiku by Matsuo Bashō.
 Houédard also edited four issues of the magazine Kroklok (1971–1976), a periodical devoted to research into the history of sound poetry.